 Also, check out the range on your device.
-It’s usually expressed in miles, which is good if ol’ Rover lives up to his name.
 Some only work well in proximity to a cell tower, so if you and your dog get off the beaten track often, you’ll want to make sure your tracker will do the job.

 In addition, you may incur data usage fees when using your smartphone to track down a missing cat or wandering pup.
 You’ll do what it takes to get that family member back home, but it’s good to be aware of possible network overages when figuring the total cost of using a tracker.

-The Find My Pet GPS Nano lets me know exactly where my pet beagle is located, so I can find him if we get separated.
+The Link AKC app lets you know exactly where your dog is located, so you can find him if you get separated.

 Geofencing and alerts